How to talk to your kids about money

 Looking for more resources?

-If you’ve found these activities helpful, take a look at Young Money’s parent toolkit.
-They’ve got lots of resources and tips to help you continue the money conversation with your child.
+If you’ve found these activities helpful, take a look at Young Money’s parent toolkit for more resources and tips.